mwb86/git-basics/README.md

     background-color: red;
   }
   ```
+7. Edit your `main.css` file and change the background-color of the body to 'blue'.

 ### Undoing History

+In addition to allowing us to make snapshots, Git also gives us the ability to change or remove them. **Be careful!** It's very easy to shoot yourself in the foot while trying to rewrite history.

+##### Re-do a Commit => Amend
+To change a commit that you've just made - for instance, say that you made a typo in your commit message - you can write `git commit --amend`.
+This will pop up your editor window and allow you to write a new commit message.
+However, this new commit isn't being added to the previous one; it's replacing the previous commit entirely.

+##### Undo a `git add`
+To unstage a file that was 'staged' - marked for inclusion in the next commit - run the command `git reset filename`, where `filename` is the name of the file you want to exclude.

+##### Revert to a prior commit
+To go revert your repository to a prior commit, use the command `git reset --hard commit-name`, where `commit-name` is tha alphanumeric name of the commit that you want to wind back the clock to. **THIS ACTION IS DESCTRUCTIVE, AND WILL DESTROY ANY COMMITS THAT HAVE BEEN MADE SINCE THAT POINT.**
+> Instead of writing the name of the commit, you can also write a reference that includes `HEAD`.
+For instance, writing `git reset --hard HEAD` will reset the repo to its state at the most recent commit, erasing all changes made since then; `git reset --hard HEAD~1` will reset the repo to one commit _before_ the last commit; etc.

 #### Lab :: Undoing History

+In pairs...

+1. Undo the most recent commit.
+What color is the background of the page now?

+2. Add a new file to the `css` directory called mobile.css and run `git add` on it to _tentatively_ include it in the next commit; however, instead of committing it, unstage the change.

+3. Run `git log` to see your full commit history.
+Oh no!
+You forgot to mention that the sky was blue in your last commit.
+Rewrite your last commit message, adding the line "The sky is blue." to the end.

 ## Using Git with GitHub
 ### How GitHub Fits In